Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/cellinvalidformulaexception/cellinvalidformulaexception/_index.md

 ---
 title: CellInvalidFormulaException
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/cellinvalidformulaexception/cellinvalidformulaexception/
+url: /php-java/aspose.slides/cellinvalidformulaexception/cellinvalidformulaexception/
 ---

-## CellInvalidFormulaException() function
+## CellInvalidFormulaException()  constructor

  Initializes a new instance of the  CellInvalidFormulaException class.

-### Result
-CellInvalidFormulaException

 ---

-## CellInvalidFormulaException(String message) function
+## CellInvalidFormulaException(String message)  constructor

  Initializes a new instance of the  CellInvalidFormulaException class with a specified error message.